tankangliang/tp/docs/UserGuide.md

 `client note delete 3 2`

 The above command deletes the note regarding "Hates cats".
-The resulting information will look like
+The resulting information will look like:

 ```
 Client: 3
 Notes: